 1. Change it Up

-Allergens like those from , pet dander, spores and can stick to your body, clothes and hair.
+Allergens like those from pollen , pet dander, mould spores and dust mites can stick to your body, clothes and hair.
 To help reduce your exposure, make it a habit to remove your shoes, change your clothes and wash your hands and face when you come inside, and if your kids have allergies, make sure they do the same.

 2. Shower at Night